VS Code Cheatsheet

 What is VS Code used for?

 VS Code is primarily used for code editor, ide, extensions.
-It was created by Microsoft in 2015 and follows the editor/ide paradigm.
+It was created by Microsoft in 2015.
+It follows the editor/ide paradigm.

 Is VS Code hard to learn?